Shrewsbury's Night Bus trial extended - will continue until March

+Shrewsbury's night bus trial extended up to March 2026 to meet 'clear demand for safe, late-night travel'

-Shrewsbury's Night Bus trial has been extended - and will now continue until March
+Shrewsbury's night bus trial has been extended and will now continue until March - with some adjustments.

-Shrewsbury BID said the decision means the service will now run from January 7, throughout February and March 2026, operating Wednesday to Saturday until midnight.
+Shrewsbury Business Improvement District (BID) said the decision means the service will now run from January 7 throughout February and March 2026, operating Wednesday to Saturday until midnight.

 The trial service, which launched on November 24, has now carried more than 1,000 passengers.